thechef3179/todo-local/README.md

 # Todo CLI app

-A CLI to-do app written in Rust.
+A CLI to-do app written in Rust that uses json file for storage.

 ## List of Commands
 | Implemented | Command | Description |